The Clinical Embalming Experience

 FINAL ASSESSMENT

-The Final Assessment is PASS/FAIL and will be determined after 20 cases have been completed for this program.
-This final case (#21 or more), termed the CLEAN-UP, must be performed at the Pittsburgh campus under the observation of a ABFSE qualified PIMS licensed embalmer.
+The final assessment is Pass/Fail and will be scheduled after 20 embalmings have been completed for the program.
+This final embalming, termed the CLEAN-UP, must be performed at the campus under the supervision of an ABFSE qualified PIMS licensed embalmer.

 A couple important things to note →